How to Become an Angel Kings Investor.

 How do we find the top startups?

 Many angel investors have favorite sectors, and some sectors lend themselves to angel investing.
 Software or Internet services require less capital than manufacturing startups, for example, which means large venture capitalists aren't always required for seed and series rounds.
 Single founders or co–founders are also more likely to approach angel investors, and many of those individuals are currently working in tech–based fields.
-Given those observations–and the current global market—it's not surprising that two of our three hottest sectors are tech based: CYBERSECURITY AND BIG DATA.
-The third sector that's poised for prime growth through 2020 is BIOTECHNOLOGY STARTUPS.
+Given those observations–and the current global market—it's not surprising that our number one priority for our 2017 to 2025 funds are focused on:

 BEST CYBERSECURITY STARTUPS